Escalon, California: History

 The school was first opened near the celebrated lone tree as early as 1878.
-It was in session only six months of the year, with an enrollment of 31 boy's and girls, with an aver- age attendance of 15 pupils.
-After the. founding of Escalon the school district was divided, and a new district school started in the new town.
+It was in session six months of the year, with an enrollment of 31 boys and girls, with an average attendance of 15 pupils.
+After the founding of Escalon, the school district was divided, and a new district school started in the new town.
 The trustees of the new district, two of them, AV.
-A. Owens and J. A. Coley, succeeded in getting the people to bond the district for a small sum and the money was used in purchasing a lot about 1903 and erecting a two-room schoolhouse.
-The first teacher, Miss Stella Reynolds, had formerly taught the Lone Tree school, with splendid success.
-The school has had a steady and substantial growth during the past decade and in 1914 it was found necessary to provide larger accommodations for the pupils.
-The citizens cheerfully voted more bonds, the present grammar school grounds were purchased and a hand- some building constructed of hollow tile.
-The number of scholars continued to increase and last year an additional four class rooms were built' at a cost of $18,000.
+A. Owens and J. A. Coley, succeeded in getting the people to bond the district for a small sum and the money was used in purchasing a lot in 1903 and erecting a two-room schoolhouse.
+The first teacher, Miss Stella Reynolds, had formerly taught at the Lone Tree school.
+The school has had a steady and substantial growth during its first decade and in 1914 it was found necessary to provide larger accommodations for the pupils.
+The citizens voted for more bonds, the present grammar school grounds were purchased and a handsome building was constructed of hollow tile.
+The number of students continued to increase and last year an additional four class rooms were built' at a cost of $18,000.
 The entire building was then covered with mastic.
 One, of the features of the additional rooms was an assembly hall seating about 400 persons which can be used as a public auditorium.
 Mrs. Grace Taylor Pearce has been principal for the past nine years and under her administration the school has been placed on the accredited list of the county.

-It was not until 1916, says Prof. Oliver E. Irons, that the citizens realized the necessity of a high school.
-The Escalon Commercial Club took the matter in hand and carried on an active bonding campaign.
-Although they put in plenty of hard work the proposition was defeated by just three votes.
-In 1919 the club was more successful and at the bond election, May 16, the bonds for a high school carried by a large majority.
-Immediately a school board of five members were elected, namely, AV.
-L. Cooms, C. A. Smith, H. L. Morgansen, Otto Peterson and H. H. McKinney, and they have held their offices elected time and again up to the present date.
+In 1916, residents decided they wanted a high school; this was a relatively new addition to public schools. says Prof. Oliver E. Irons, that the citizens realized the necessity of a high school.
+The Escalon Commercial Club led the campaign to approve bonds for funding.
+The proposition was defeated by three votes, but in 1919 a second bond campaign was passed.
+A five-member school board was quickly elected: AV.
+L. Cooms, C. A. Smith, H. L. Morgansen, Otto Peterson, and H. H. McKinney.